Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 **Install Expo dependancies**

-npm install @react-native-community/masked-view
+- `npm install @react-native-community/masked-view`

-- `expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view`
+- `expo install react-native-reanimated react-native-screens @react-native-community/masked-view`

 I had a problem installing all of these at the same time, I tried installing in two passes like this: